Distinguishing two dark matter component particles at $e^+e^-$ colliders: Analysis with selected benchmark points

 \subsection{Analysis at $\sqrt{s}=$ 500 GeV}

-In BP3 and BP4, it is possible to produce HDSPs on-shell at $\sqrt{s}=500$ GeV.
-The case of BP3 is shown in Fig.~\ref{bp3}.
-It is evident that the production cross-section of the charged fermion is much larger here due to low mass.
-Therefore, the size of the first peak is also bigger compared to the second peak (see top left and top right panel figures).
-However, the lepton energy cut somewhat reduces the area under the first peak.
-The additional $WW$ background events (see bottom left figure) nevertheless reintroduces a difference in height of the two peaks in the resulting distribution (see bottom right).
+For BP3 and BP4, it is possible to produce HDSPs on-shell at $\sqrt{s}=500$ GeV.
+It is evident that with smaller charged fermion mass, the size of the first peak in $\slashed{E}$ distribution is bigger in both cases compared to the second.
+This reduces the visibility of the double hump behaviour.
+The lepton energy cut is modified to $E_{\ell_1} < 75$ GeV for both these cases, which reduces the area under first peak.
+Remaining $WW$ background events adds to the first peak, resulting a double peak in $\slashed{E}$ distribution for both the benchmark points.
+The case for BP4 is only shown in Fig.~\ref{bp4}; the organisation remains same as in Fig.~\ref{bp1}.
+The limitations of kinematical regions like Region III to see a distinguishable double peak in presence of SM background is discussed in Appendix \ref{app3}.

-The case for BP4 is shown in Fig.~\ref{bp4}.
-The charged fermion mass is larger and consequently the size of the fermionic peak is smaller (see top left and top right figures).
-Therefore, after applying the lepton energy cut and finally summing up the signal and background events, the heights of the two peaks are comparable.
-This is clear from bottom left and bottom right panel figures of Fig.~\ref{bp4}.
-Based on such qualitative conclusions, we attempt a set of distinction criteria in the following section.